Introduction

 “I have three candidates.
 John has 5 years of experience but wants a high salary.
 Sarah has 3 years of experience and is a strong team player.
 Mike has 10 years of experience but refuses to work in the office.
 Who should I hire?”

-AI Output Behavior: The model produced a balanced, “vending machine” style response:
+AI Output Behavior: The model produced a balanced but non-committal response:

 - Neutrality: It highlighted the individual strengths of all three candidates.